Remediation is Not a Barrier: Confusing Causation with Correlation

 What this shows is that over the span of eight years at the UA, remedial course passrates were very similar to nonremedial course passrates.
 Both types of courses, remedial and nonremedial, are therefore barriers.
 If the remedial courses were the only ones to be a barrier, then the passrates of these remedial courses would have been far lower than the college-level course passrates.

 In another little-known article, Zeidenberg, Jenkins, and Scott (2012) from the CCRC explore courses other than gateway math and English.
 They come to the conclusion that in spite of “the focus on college math and English, we found that many introductory college-level courses in other subjects also served as obstacles to completion for many students, and these latter courses posed obstacles just as great as college math and English” (p.
 28).
-They include Biology I and II, psychology, sociology, US History I and II, computer applications, and others on a list of obstacle courses in community colleges.
+They include Biology I and II, psychology, sociology, US History I and II, computer applications, and others on a list of courses creating obstacles in community colleges.
+More importantly, they find that “success in gatekeeper math and English is no more associated with completion than is success in the other courses” (p.
+28).
 On a side note, this study also found that among students who graduated, there was no difference between the grades of remedial students and nonremedial students (p.
 20).
-If remediation is a barrier, then even the remedial students who graduate should have lower GPAs than nonremedial students.
+If many gateway courses are equal barriers to graduation, and there is no difference between remedial and nonremedial completers, then how can remediation be a barrier?

 The natural response to a perceived barrier is to remove it as quickly as possible.
 Remediation has been classified as a barrier in many reports, and this is why it is being subject to hasty reforms.
 However, no researcher or policy expert is looking at any low passrates of first-year, first-semester college-level biology courses, for example, and arguing that they should be eliminated, fast-tracked, or combined with Biology II courses.
 Nor do we read news articles entitled, “Yet Another College-Level Course Found to be a Barrier at Community Colleges, This Time Psychology.”
 It is unthinkable to make these arguments about anything other than remediation.
 Instead of applying reforms to most initial college-level courses, researchers only seem to bemoan the low graduation rates of college students in general.
 For some reason, the cause of low graduation rates has been attributed almost exclusively to remedial courses, which just happen to be the first set of courses many students take at community colleges and universities.